port-labs/ocean/docs/framework-guides/docs/develop-an-integration/trigger-your-integration.md

 import CurlGuide from './\_mdx/trigger-curl-guide.md';
 import PythonGuide from './\_mdx/trigger-python-guide.md';

-This guide explains how you can trigger your integration using the [Port](https://app.getport.io).
+This guide explains how you can trigger your integration using [Port](https://app.getport.io).

 After setting up & running your integration, you can trigger it using Port UI/ Port API.